- Read More

 The forefoot includes that area of the foot also known as the ball-of-the-foot.
 The forefoot is a unique area of the foot that creates the final terminus of the foot and ground at the toe-off stage of gait.
 The forefoot sustains a significant amount of load during gait and is therefore susceptible to a number of unique problems.

 The symptoms of forefoot pain vary with each individual forefoot problem.
-Use this article as a guide to understanding the individual foot problems that may contribute to forefoot pain.
+Click the 'Read More' tab to understanding the individual foot problems that may contribute to forefoot pain.

 The internal support and structure of the forefoot consists of five metatarsal bones that originate in the midfoot and descend at an angle to meet the toes.
 Each of the five metatarsal bones terminate at the metatarsal phalangeal joints (mpj's.)
 The plantar, or bottom aspect of the mpj is often called the ball of the foot.
 Due to the amount of load-bearing applied to the forefoot in walking and running, the forefoot is prone to a number of different injuries.